check-mergeable/check-mergeable/README.md

 # Check Mergeable

-Prevent from accidentally merging a pull request which depdends on another pull request.
+Prevent from accidentally merging a pull request which depends on another pull request.

 ## Features